Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Entrance Price

-Prices for these patches are 300 yen and come in both a small and large size.
+Prices for these patches are ¥300 and come in both small and large sizes.
 What makes them special is that they are manufactured specifically for the purpose of use in an onsen, as they bond to your skin much better than bandages (although, just as a warning, they are a pain to get off!).

 You can buy up to four, and if that isn’t enough to cover your large tattoos, you’ll unfortunately not be allowed in, and I encourage you to check out the Tattoo Friendly website for other establishments!